 The Agentic Brain

 The Agentic Brain reasons, explores, and decides.
 It handles the open-ended parts of an interaction where the correct path is not known in advance.
+The Agentic Brain runs:- A multi-intent orchestrator that decomposes compound user requests into separate intents.

 - Specialist agents scoped to domains such as billing, network operations, or compliance.